Merchant guild (Russian Empire): Social aspects

 The commercial activity in the 18th-century Russia was carried out by people from different estates, including nobility.
 In the 1760s, some merchants attempted to initiate ban on owning factories and plants by nobility.
 Part of merchants of that period supported the idea of bonding serfs to factories, thus, making themselves more equal to landed gentry.
 Merchants claimed the right to purchase inhabited villages and attach them to factories.
 In general, in the 1760 — 1770s, Russian merchants supported the idea of equal exploitation of labor with landed gentry (whether in form of serfdom or free labor).
 But in the 1780s, Russian mercers began to advocate for abolition of serfdom, due to rapid development of their industry.

 During the 18th century, Russian city merchants actively struggled for equality with nobility.

 Traditionally, Russian nobility was involved with commerce.
 But in the 18th century, the commercial activity of upper aristocracy had resulted in the government's restricting their right to get engaged in business.
 The Charter of the Towns (1785) allowed all free subjects of the empire to enter the merchant guilds.
 In 1790 Catherine the Great prohibited nobility to enter merchant guilds.
 So, she disallowed General Stepan Apraksin to enter the 1st guild.
 However, she did not object nobility's involvement in manufacturing.
 In that period most of nobility's business activity focused on factories on their own estates.

-Landed gentry that had degraded to the class of odnovdortsy or changed the social estate by their will was not counted.
+Landed gentry that had degraded to the class of odnodvortsy or changed the social estate by their will was not counted.
 That is, people with noble background made a larger number than is traditionally believed.
 By the late 18th century, not all of the Russian landed gentry had made it to the new class of dvorianstvo, while some in the class were those ennobled during the first decade of the Russian Empire.

 In 1812 the Russian government established a special status for 'trading peasants', who did not have to enter a merchant guild.
 Many burgers traded without being members of a guild.
 The Manifesto from January 1, 1807, allowed landed gentry to enter the 1st and the 2nd guild.
 In 1827 nobility was allowed to enter the 3rd guild, as well.
 In 1812, the so-called trading burgers were obliged to acquire special 'entrepreneur's certificates' (promyslovye svidetelstva).
 This category existed until 1827.